Analysis | Pence’s very limited options to challenge Biden’s win

 First, what happens on Jan.
 6?

 Under federal election law, states send their electoral-college vote totals to Congress to be counted and confirmed.
-It’s will be final confirmation that Biden won — after this, all that’s left is to inaugurate him.
+It will be final confirmation that Biden won — after this, all that’s left is to inaugurate him.
 The process is largely a formality, since election law says Congress has to treat results from states approved by Dec.
 8 as “conclusive.”
 This year, as in most years, all states approved their results by then.

 But there is a mechanism that allows lawmakers to challenge those results.
 The Electoral Count Act was written to help guide Congress if there is a dispute in a state about which candidate won.